mbrookes/kml_polygon/README.md

 Given only a center-point (longitude/latitude) and radius, this Gem makes it easy to create (n) sided polygons (sufficient sides giving a circle) or stars, for inclusion in a KML file.

-All credit to  Nick Galbreath for the original code, and for providing it ai a portable format.
+All credit to  Nick Galbreath for the original code, and for providing it in a portable format.
 Thanks!
 (http://blog.client9.com/2007/09/drawing-circles-and-stars-on-google.html)

 ## Installation